 After the birth of their last child, Dr. Shackleton moved his family and his medical practice to Chatham, Ontario.
 He purchased the Chatham Arms Hotel, located at 166 King Street and the Shackleton family resided there.

 Dr. Shackleton died suddenly on the 29th of April, 1855 while he was tending to a patient in Dover Township.
 He was buried at Maple Leaf Cemetery in Chatham.

 After his death, Mrs. Shackleton ran the Chatham Arms Hotel.
 According to the 1861 and 1871 census’, Mrs. Shackleton resided in Chatham.
-According to the 1880 U.S. Census, Mrs. Shackleton was living with her daughter Elizabeth and her daughter’s husband John Wood in Monguagon Twp, Wayne County, Michigan.
+According to the 1880 U.S. Census, Mrs. Shackleton was living with her daughter Elizabeth and her daughter’s husband John Wood in Monguagon Township (Wayne County), Michigan.
 By the 1900 census, Mrs. Shackleton and her family (John and Elizabeth Wood) were residing in Detroit, Michigan.

 Mrs. Shackleton died in Detroit on the 7th February, 1908 and she was buried at the Woodmere Cemetery in Detroit.
 Her daughter Elizabeth died in 1911 and she was also buried at the Woodmere Cemetery.